 The core of spiritual curiosity is delight.
 On occasion the seeker receives an invitation to do something sacrificial, but even then the end result is usually wisdom gained or increased divine intimacy.
 But for today, let's focus on the fun stuff.

-From the the Judeo-Christian perspective, a spirit of curiosity shifts the question of spiritual growth from "What do I need to do to get closer to God?" to "What gift has the Holy Spirit brought me today?"
-If it sounds self-serving, it's because it is.
-It's a side effect of following a God with the heart of a servant.
+A spirit of curiosity shifts the question of spiritual growth from "What do I need to do to grow spiritually?" to "What gift has my spirituality brought me today?"

 2. Anyone can do it.